Computer Studies

 We wish to develop the joy of learning computer skills independently.
 It can be very fulfilling when you work on the computer, you cannot do it, you persevere, find out how to do it using video tutorials and make it work.
 Of course, when you have used up all your resources and still have not fixed it, the Computer Studies teacher will find a way to guide you.
 However, your first port of call should not be asking the teacher but try to figure it yourself.

-Useful links to learn computer applications:
+Useful links to learn computer application:

 Touch typing